houyhOvO/comp8535_project/README.md

 ## Quickstart 🚀️

 Make sure your libraries meet the requirements.
-Open a terminal and run:
+After clone or download, open a terminal and run:

 ```
 pip install -r requirements.txt